YanisATH/Etude-de-sante-publique-/README.md

 Etude de santé publique portant sur le faim dans le monde, on se base sur les données de 2017.

-All of my projects are in french, if you would like to see them translated please contact me on [LinkedIn](https://www.linkedin.com/in/yanis-athamnia-117111141/)

 Les données :